cap-js/docs/java/flows.md

 }
 ```

-We can simply remove the [AcceptRejectHandler](https://github.com/SAP-samples/cap-sflight/blob/main/srv/src/main/java/com/sap/cap/sflight/processor/AcceptRejectHandler.java).
+Finally, in the CAP SFLIGHT App, no action handler is needed.
 All of the logic is taken care of by the flow feature.
 The flow feature will validate that entry state is `Open`.
 The flow feature will transit the status to `Accepted` and `Canceled` respectively.
+If you followed along, with the CAP SFLIGHT App, simply remove the [AcceptRejectHandler](https://github.com/SAP-samples/cap-sflight/blob/main/srv/src/main/java/com/sap/cap/sflight/processor/AcceptRejectHandler.java).

 TODO: validate that draft will work the same as in contracts/tests.
 It looks different here.